vaishaliisingh/Face-Detection-Cpp-OpenCV/README.md

    - Define the settings for debugging your project.

 ## Project Details
 This project uses OpenCV's Haar Cascade Classifier for face detection.
 The classifier is trained to detect faces in real-time video streams.
 The application captures frames from the camera, converts them to grayscale, and uses the classifier to detect faces.
-Detected faces are highlighted with rectangles in the displayed video frames.
+Detected faces are highlighted with rectangles in the displayed video frames, and the number of detected faces is displayed on the screen.

 ## How It Works
 1. **Initialize the Camera**: The program opens a video stream from the camera.